-The publicly successful digital businesses in the world today focused on the bigger markets than their countries or continents.
-Today we live in a global village, we need to solve global problems with technology from Africa if we are going succeed.
+The publicly successful digital businesses in the world today focus on bigger markets than their countries or continents.
+Today we live in a global village, we need to solve global problems with technology from Africa if we are going to succeed.

 Why Africa has become everyone’s primary producer and the final consumer is that we have failed to solve global problems from here.
-With technology and the Internet, it is easy for an African entrepreneur made SaaS or application to earn money from anywhere in the world.
+With technology and the Internet, it is easy for an African entrepreneur to make a SaaS application to earn money from anywhere in the world.
 I am urging all African entrepreneurs to think globally and start solving global problems from here.

 Focusing on narrow markets.